 Students will obtain their own internship with the help and support of the Fellows program and the Career Center.
 Internship host sites will likely include local and federal government offices, foreign embassies, non-profit organizations, non-governmental organizations and think tanks.
 Internship duties often focus on advocacy, program support, communications, research and community outreach.
 Most internships will be unpaid, but students are also encouraged to pursue internships that offer a small stipend or a paid internship.

-Global Politics Fellows will follow all of the current guidelines and requirements for internship credit set for George Mason University, GLOA 495 and GOVT 480.
+Global Politics Fellows will follow all of the current guidelines and requirements for internship credit set for George Mason University's GLOA 495 and GOVT 496 courses.

-Fall 2016: Rahima Ghafoori, Grieboski Global Strategies; Emily Conaway, Circle of Friends for American Veterans
+Fall 2016: Rahima Ghafoori, Grieboski Global Strategies; Emily Conaway, Veterans Advocacy

 Spring 2016: Carla Quiroz Olivares, Earth Day Network